 The shader itself refers to code that determines how a pixel will appear in a representation of a virtual environment.
-For instance, if the pixel to be rendered is on the visible surface of the sphere, some of the factors to be considered are:
+For instance, if the pixel to be rendered is on the visible surface of the sphere, factors affecting its appearance include:

 - What light sources illuminate this fragment of the sphere and what types of light are they?
 What color is the light?

 - What is the specularity of the sphere's surface material — does it reflect light sharply like metal, or does it diffuse it like plastic?